fachat/cbm_ultipet/README.md

 - Improved system design:
   - 512k video RAM, plus 512k fast RAM, accessible using banks on the W65816 CPU
   - boot from an SPI Flash ROM
-  - up to 17.5 MHz mode (via configuration register)
+  - up to 13.5 MHz mode (via configuration register)
   - Write protection for the PET ROMs once copied to RAM
   - lower 32k RAM mappable from all of the 512k fast RAM
+  - single 5V power supply (<1A)
+  - firmware supports SD-Card and USB keyboard or mouse
+- Improved Audio output:
+  - Original beeper sound
   - Audio output using a DAC with DMA
-  - single 5V power supply (>1A)
-  - firmware supports SD-Card and USB keyboard or mouse
+  - Dual SID output
+  - beeper, DAC, and SID are mixed into a stereo line output
+  - integrated amplifier can drive <1W speakers
 - Improved Video output:
   - VGA colour video output
   - up to 96x72 characters on screen